 - You aren’t eligible for DWB (discussed above).

 If you get remarried.
 If you remarry at any age, you can’t get mother’s or father’s benefits anymore.
 However, if your subsequent marriage ends, your benefits can be restarted.
-Same-sex relationships don’t currently affect entitlement to benefits.
+Same-sex marriage counts as remarriage only if you live in a state that recognizes same-sex marriage.

 Survivors Benefits for Children